abouthalf/js-tdd-skeleton/README.md

 * Basic familiarity with Git version control (just enough to get a copy of this project onto your computer or development environment)
 * Familiarity with Browserify and CommonJS style modular JavaScript development and dependency management.
 * Firefox browser installed
+* Java 1.7 or newer installed (required for the Selenium server)

 This project provides example functional integration tests using Nightwatch and Selenium as well as unit tests using Karma, Mocha, and Chai.
 Karma tests will run in the headless PhantomJS browser.